 As you can see, there are many different ways that you have to reward the most productive employees.
 In case you are still wondering why you should adopt this practice, here are some of the main benefits of adopting performance incentive plans:

-– Employee Motivation: With more and more complex tasks to complete, it is important to keep your employees motivated.
-While you can also show your appreciation in other terms, a financial compensation is always seen as one of the best ways.
+With more and more complex tasks to complete, it is important to keep your employees motivated.
+While you can also show your appreciation in other terms, financial compensation is always seen as one of the best ways.
 Besides, when the employee feels he is appreciated, he will be motivated to continue to perform well and even to improve his skills.

-– Retain The Best Employees: When you want to ensure that you have loyal employees and that you keep the best employees in-house, offering performance incentive plans is a great approach.
-When the best employees receive a good compensation for their efforts, they will be less likely to leave your company.
+When you want to ensure that you have loyal employees and that you keep the best employees in-house, offering performance incentive plans is a great approach.
+When the best employees receive good compensation for their efforts, they will be less likely to leave your company.

 A well-designed performance incentive plan can have a dramatic impact on a small and growing business.
 Here’s another article on this topic: Design a Bonus Program for your team.